Sir Henry Wilson, 1st Baronet: CID meeting

-Hankey (letter to McKenna 15 August 1911) complained of Wilson's "perfect obsession for military operations on the Continent", scoffing at his bicycling trips of recent years around the French and Belgian borders, and accusing him of filling the War Office with like-minded officers.
-At Nicholson's request Wilson prepared a paper (dated 15 August), based on the evolution of his ideas over the previous ten years.
-He argued that British aid would be necessary to prevent Germany defeating France and achieving domination of the continent, and that this would have both a moral and a military effect on the outcome.
-He argued that by Day 13 of mobilisation France would have the upper hand, outnumbering the Germans by 63 divisions to 57 along the frontier, but by Day 17 Germany would outnumber France by 96 divisions to 66.
-However, because of road bottlenecks in the passable parts of the war theatre, the Germans would at most be able to deploy 54 divisions in the opening phase, allowing the 6 infantry divisions of the BEF a disproportionate effect on the outcome.
-Ernest R. May (in Knowing One's Enemies: Intelligence Assessments Between the Two World Wars 1984) later claimed that Wilson had "cooked" these figures, but his arguments were challenged by Edward Bennett, who argued that Wilson's numbers were not far wrong (Journal of Modern History, June 1988).
+Maurice Hankey complained of Wilson's "perfect obsession for military operations on the Continent", scoffing at his bicycling trips around the French and Belgian borders, and accusing him of filling the War Office with like-minded officers.
+At Nicholson's request Wilson prepared a paper arguing that British aid would be necessary to prevent Germany achieving domination of the continent.
+He argued that by Day 13 of mobilisation France would have the upper hand, outnumbering the Germans, but by Day 17 Germany would outnumber France.
+However, because of road bottlenecks, the Germans would at most be able to deploy 54 divisions in the opening phase, allowing the 6 infantry divisions of the BEF a disproportionate effect on the outcome.
+Ernest R. May later claimed that Wilson had "cooked" these figures, but his arguments were challenged by Edward Bennett, who felt that Wilson's numbers were not far wrong.